jimed-rand/waydroid-deb-archive/README.md

-# waydroid-deb-archive
+# waydroid-archive
-The archives of Waydroid packages for Debian/Ubuntu.
+The archives of Waydroid packages for Debian/Ubuntu and openSUSE.